Grey import vehicle: Market demand signals from grey market

 Penetrating the market via the grey market first, is a valid market entry strategy.
 The Lamborghini Countach was initially only available as a grey market vehicle (from 1976 to 1985), as were the Range Rover and Mercedes-Benz G-Class.
 These automakers later made US models to meet the demand.

 This avenue of vehicle availability was increasingly successful, especially in cases where the US model of a vehicle was less powerful and/or less well equipped than versions available in other markets.
-For example, Mercedes-Benz chose to offer only the sluggish 380SEL model in 1981 to Americans, some of whom wanted the much faster 500SEL available in the rest of the world.
+For example, Mercedes-Benz chose to offer only the sluggish 380 SEL model in 1981 to Americans, some of whom wanted the much faster 500 SEL available in the rest of the world.
 BMW had the same issue with their 745i Turbo.

 Nissan developed the 2008 Nissan GT-R to meet this market demand in the United States.

-As with the earlier G-Wagen and 560SEL, Mercedes-Benz was also able to use the grey market to read market demand signals – with the Smart Fortwo, which was imported in this manner in 2004–2006, prior to its official U.S. release in 2007.
+As with the earlier G-Wagen and 560 SEL, Mercedes-Benz was also able to use the grey market to read market demand signals – with the Smart Fortwo, which was imported in this manner in 2004–2006, prior to its official U.S. release in 2007.